A Set-Matrix Duality Principle for the Dirac Equation

-This would seem to say that either unification [10,13] of elementary objects in families of a different C-parity is incompatible with the chiral presentation (\ref{12}) or $\sigma{\bf p}_{s}$ is not helicity operator of a C-odd particle.
+This would seem to say that either unification [18,22] of elementary objects in families of a different C-parity is incompatible with the chiral presentation (\ref{13}) or $\sigma{\bf p}_{s}$ is not helicity operator of a C-odd particle.
 On the other hand, as follows from symmetry laws, any C-invariant or C-noninvariant neutrino cannot simultaneously have both CPT-even vector and CPT-odd axial-vector nature.
-Such a circumstance becomes more interesting if we take into account that the existence of vector [17] and axial-vector [18,19] mirror Minkowski space-times are by no means excluded [8,9] experimentally.
+Such a circumstance becomes more interesting if we take into account that the existence of vector [23] and axial-vector [24,25] mirror Minkowski space-times are by no means excluded [8,9] experimentally.

-Thus, it follows that between the spontaneous mirror symmetry violation and the chiral presentation (\ref{12}) there exists a range of the structural contradictions, which expresses the ideas of the left- and right-handed neutrinos referring to long- and short-lived objects, respectively.
-These ideas require in principle to go away from the chiral definitions of the structure of matter fields taking into account that $\alpha,$ $\beta$ and $\gamma_{5}$ come forward in (\ref{12}) as the matrices having an exact mathematical formulation but not allowing to follow the logic of a true nature of mirror symmetry including the dynamical origination of its spontaneous violation.
-Therefore, from the point of view of the mass, energy and momentum matrices, each of (\ref{47}), (\ref{50}) and (\ref{51}) must be interpreted as an indication to the absence in nature of a place for chirality.
+Thus, it follows that between the spontaneous mirror symmetry violation and the chiral presentation (\ref{13}) there exists a range of the structural contradictions, which expresses the ideas of the left- and right-handed neutrinos refering to long- and short-lived objects, respectively.
+These ideas require in principle to go away from the chiral definitions of the structure of matter fields taking into account that $\alpha,$ $\beta,$ and $\gamma_{5}$ come forward in (\ref{13}) as the matrices not connecting with the Dirac equation.
+Therefore, from the point of view of the mass, energy, and momentum matrices, each of (\ref{86}), (\ref{89}), and (\ref{90}) must be considered as an indication to the absence in a mirror world of a place for chirality.

-But here, on the basis of (\ref{7}), we can relate the mass to a momentum of any particle as a consequence of the ideas of mirror symmetry laws:

-This picture in turn has important consequences for the space-time structure of elementary objects and call for special illumination.